adrianad-tech/adriana-resume/README.md

-# adriana-resume
-This repository contains my professional resume highlighting my experience, technical skills, certifications, and career interests in cybersecurity, IT support, and data analytics.
+This repository contains my professional resume outlining my experience in administrative and operational roles, along with my technical training and certifications in cybersecurity, networking, and IT support.
+It highlights my transition into entry-level cybersecurity and IT support roles.